TyrellPlayz/ZLib-OLD/README.txt

 If you prefer to use IntelliJ:
 1. Open IDEA, and import project.
-2. Select your build.gradle file and have it import.
+2. Select your build.gradle IFile and have it import.
 3. Run the following command: "gradlew genIntellijRuns" (./gradlew genIntellijRuns if you are on Mac/Linux)
 4. Refresh the Gradle Project in IDEA if required.